Noctou/pos-project/README.md

 ## START FRONTEND (React)

-1. run 'npm run dev' in the terminal from the root directory of the project
+1. run `npm run dev` in the terminal from the root directory of the project